QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 Jesus does not say He will keep them through the hour (protection amidst danger); He says He will keep them from the hour (removal from the time period itself).

-They also point out a structural shift in the book of Revelation: The word "Church" (ekklesia) appears 19 times in chapters 1–3, but then disappears completely from chapters 4–18 (the description of the Tribulation).
-It only reappears in chapter 19 when Jesus returns.
+They also point out that the word "Church" (ekklesia) appears 19 times in Revelation 1–3, but then does not appear in chapters 4–18 (where the Tribulation is described).
+It only shows up again in chapter 19 when Jesus returns.

-Advocates argue this silence is intentional: The Church is not on earth during those chapters; they are in Heaven.
+Advocates say this is intentional: the Church is not on earth during those chapters; they are in Heaven.

 This view often uses an analogy drawn from ancient Jewish wedding customs to explain the timeline.